kkaleidoskull/kkaleidoskull/README.md

 [callout doc on jensen/@ccherrypie](https://docs.google.com/document/d/1PZBPPCn5mdzmKCY0bvNtKniAR_rKWLjFJCnQf0ii8yg/edit?usp=sharing)

-DONT contact me about this drama. i only have this linked here for awareness, but i no longer want to associate myself with the situation.
+DONT contact me about this drama. i only have this linked here for awareness, but i no longer want to associate myself with the situation. jensen supporters DNI

 ![](checkers.png)